chen-yiliang/ProstaTD/README.md

 >
 > We strongly recommend using **ProstaTDv2** for your experiments.
 >
-> We plan to release the full annotation and other resources at the end of April through the ICLR conference.
+> We plan to release the Bbox annotation and other resources at the end of April through the ICLR conference.
 Stay tuned!

 > [!WARNING]
 > In the ProstaTDv2 release (before Feb 6), we missed merging one category.
 Please re-download file using the same link as before (no need to re-apply).